hoovercj/vscode-power-mode/README.md

 To disable letter explosions at the cursor when you type, add `"osumode.enableCursorExplosions": false,` to your settings.

+To make delete reset the combo, and also add a timer to reset the combo after 8 seconds of inactivity, add `"osumode.deleteResetsCombo": true,` to your settings.

 #### Customize Images
 To change the number of combo between every image, change `"osumode.comboImageInterval"` in your settings.